 - tomatoes: cherry tomatoes

-The toss it all together with a simple creamy Yogurt-Feta Dressing made with:
+Then toss it all together with the simplest, creamiest, best pasta salad dressing!
+This Yogurt-Feta Dressing is made with:

 - Greek yogurt